-After the initial two-step TST, annual tuberculosis screening and TST is required each year the student is enrolled in an allied health program.
+After the initial two-step TST, annual tuberculosis screening and TST is required each year the student is enrolled in a program.
 Students must provide documented evidence of compliance to the Institute.
 The annual tuberculosis screening will include a questionnaire and tuberculin skin test.